Antarpuneet/BrainTrainer/README.md

 # BrainTrainer
 Brain Trainer App on Android Studio 4.0.
 # How to Use
 Import the project into Android studio and run.
 The app can be used to solve basic arithmetic equations involving two numbers..Try to get maximum right answers under 30 seconds.
+Tap on one of the four options for each question.